evojam/play-elastic4s/README.md

 Quick Start
 -----------

-There are no stable releases yet.
-We're testing the current version with Elasticsearch 2.2.0 and it will not work with Elasticsearch other than 2.2.X.
+We depend on elastic4s-core 2.3.0 which supports ES 2.3.X.
 Moreover, we depend on Play 2.5.3 which in turn requires Java 8.

 ### 1. Installation

 Add the dependency to your `build.sbt`:

-	libraryDependencies += "com.evojam" %% "play-elastic4s" % "0.3.1-SNAPSHOT"
+	libraryDependencies += "com.evojam" %% "play-elastic4s" % "0.3.1"

-	resolvers += Resolver.sonatypeRepo("snapshots")

 ### 2. Setup